minprog/pyprog/opdrachten/week3/cola/venglish.md

     def determine_due(due: int, coin: int) -> int:
         """
         Determines the due ammount after a coin is inserted.
-Inserted coin must be valid.
+Result is only changed if coin is one of the accepted coins.
         """

     def prompt_coin(due: int) -> int: